 Reserving a river BBQ area

 Along the riverbed is *normally* a free for all, first come first served.
-In 2020, they are only allowing people from Higashimatsuyama use the site.
+(In 2020, for a period of time they only allowed people living in Higashimatsuyama to use the “free” site).
 But if you prefer to book an area in advance, you can reserve a barbecue area in the woods.
 The woods are on the embankment above the river on the south side.
 If you book this area, you also get priority parking in either one of the car parks.

 Booking a table in the reserved area costs 2000 yen.
 If you want a full barbecue set it costs 3,500 yen.
 You bring your own food, but they provide all the necessary equipment to barbecue it.